RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

         }

-        inline void smearElectronEnergy(std::vector<HEPUtils::Particle*>& electrons) {
+        /// Randomly smear the supplied electrons' momenta by parameterised resolutions inline void smearElectronEnergy(std::vector<HEPUtils::Particle*>& electrons) {
           // Function that mimics the DELPHES electron energy resolution
           // We need to smear E, then recalculate pT, then reset 4 vector